rust-lang/rust/src/doc/trpl/unsafe.md

 shouldn't get triggered.

-The second of these three functions, `eh_personality`, is used by the failure mechanisms of the compiler.
+The second of these three functions, `eh_personality`, is used by the panic mechanisms of the compiler.
 This is often mapped to GCC's personality function (see the
 [libstd implementation](../std/rt/unwind/index.html) for more information), but crates which do not trigger a panic can be assured that this function is never called.
-The final function, `panic_fmt`, is also used by the failure mechanisms of the compiler.
+The final function, `panic_fmt`, is also used by the panic mechanisms of the compiler.

 ## Using libcore